-Cognitive Learning Scientists, Megan Smith and Yana Weinstein highlight the benefits of quizzes here, emphasizing that quizzes facilitate retrieval of information previously learned.
+Cognitive Learning Scientists, Megan Smith, and Yana Weinstein highlight the benefits of quizzes here, emphasizing that quizzes facilitate the retrieval of information previously learned.

 We all have limited time, so we want to use the techniques that will work the best in the shortest time possible.
 In a study conducted by psychologist Pooja Agarwal and her colleagues, children with different working memory capacities were given different ways to study.
 Here is what they found: